Explore the links between public health, gender, and community action in India and Thailand.

 Key Topics of Study

-- The scourge of malnutrition, failure of the health system, and response of the community
+- The scourge of malnutrition and responses of the community

-- The political economy of health (globalization, the WTO, the IMF, and World Bank)
+- The political economy of health and Sustainable Development Goals (SDGs)

 - Regional and grassroots approaches to improving access to healthcare